Graduate Admissions Specialist

 - Strong interpersonal, written and oral communication skills.

-The Academic Adviser position is a full-time, benefits-eligible academic professional position appointed on a 12-month service basis.
-The expected start date is as soon as possible after the closing date.
-Applicants may be interviewed before the closing date; however, no hiring decision will be made until after that date.
-Salary is commensurate with experience and qualifications.
+This is a full-time Civil Service Program Coordinator position appointed on a 12-month service basis.
+The expected start date is as soon as possible after the deadline.
+Salary will be commensurate with experience.

 The University of Illinois System requires candidates selected for hire to disclose any documented finding of sexual misconduct or sexual harassment and to authorize inquiries to current and former employers regarding findings of sexual misconduct or sexual harassment.
 For more information, visit Policy on Consideration of Sexual Misconduct in Prior Employment.